wavetermdev/waveapps/prompt.md

 - Props must be defined as Go structs with json tags
 - Components take their props type directly: `func MyComponent(ctx context.Context, props MyProps) any`
 - Use vdom.Props() when passing structured props to vdom.E()
-- Always use vdomclient.DefineComponent with the client instance
+- Always use waveapp.DefineComponent with the client instance
 - Use PStyle for cleaner style property setting
 - Call SendAsyncInitiation() after async state updates
 - Provide keys when using ForEach() with lists